Dents6679/LSTMusic/README.md

 # <u>LSTMusic</u>
 ## What is LSTMusic?

----
+LSTMusic is a web application that uses machine learning techniques to extend melodies.
-My Final year University Project.
+It was created as part of my final year University Project.

-Takes a melody, does a bit of AI magic, and spits it out quite a bit longer!
+In other words,  it takes a melody, does a bit of AI magic, and spits something a bit longer out!

 ## Usage

----
 Visit [LSTMusic]().

 I've aimed for the site to be as self-explanatory as possible, but here's a quick guide if you're struggling: